- Posted by Snapclarity

 Watch your screen time

 Social media is linked to low self-esteem.
-Make a conscious effort to reach for your social media apps less.
-If you are feeling low about yourself, consider deleting the social app or unfollowing/muting particular accounts that trigger feelings of insecurity and self-loathing.
+If you are feeling low about yourself, make a conscious effort to reach for your social media apps less.
+Consider deleting the social apps that do not offer some positive value or try unfollowing/muting particular accounts that trigger feelings of insecurity and self-loathing.

 Take care of your body